 The Notes are obligations exclusively of the Company and not of any of our subsidiaries.
 None of our subsidiaries is a guaranter of the Notes and the Notes are not required to be guaranteed by any subsidiary we may acquire or create in the future.
 Any assets of our subsidiaries will not be directly available to satisfy the claims of our creditors, including holders of the Notes.
 Except to the extent we are a creditor with recognized claims against our subsidiaries, all claims of creditors of our subsidiaries will have priority over our equity interests in such subsidiaries (and therefore the claims of our creditors, including holders of the Notes) with respect to the assets of such subsidiaries.
-Even if we are recognized as a creditor of one or more of our subsidiaries, our claims would still be effectively subordinated to any security interests in the assets of any such subsidiary and to any indebtedness or other liabilities of any such subsidiaries and other liabilities of any of our subsidiaries and any subsidiaries that we may in the future acquire or establish.
+Even if we are recognized as a creditor of one or more of our subsidiaries, our claims would still be effectively subordinated to any security interests in the assets of any such subsidiary and to any indebtedness or other liabilities of any such subsidiaries require or establish.
 Although our subsidiaries currently do not have any indebtedness outstanding, they may incur substantial indebtedness in the future, all of which would be structurally senior to the Notes.